 Electric Vehicles International (EVI) Electric Vehicle Manufacturing

-Electric Vehicles International (EVI) will design, develop, and deploy a clean, state-of-the-art range-extended EV power train technology for medium-duty trucks, using Valence lithium-phosphate batteries for a 100-115 mile range.
+Electric Vehicles International (EVI) is designing, developing, and deploying a clean, state-of-the-art range-extended EV power train technology for medium-duty trucks, using Valence lithium-phosphate batteries for a 100-115 mile range.
 These vehicles will use a liquefied natural gas (LNG)-powered motor and generator to extend its range.
-The powertrain will be integrated into 10 standard medium-duty pick-up trucks owned by Pacific Gas & Electric (PG&E)
+The powertrain will be integrated into 10 standard medium-duty pick-up trucks owned by Pacific Gas &Electric (PG&E), the first of which was unveiled September 19, 2013 at EVI’s Stockton headquarters.

 The Energy Commission will provide $2,569,367 in Alternative and Renewable Fuel and Vehicle Technology Program funds.